syncthing/docs/intro/getting-started.rst

 a connection to happen, device IDs don't need to be kept secret.
 They are essentially part of the public key.

-To get your two devices to talk to each other click "Add Remote Device" at the bottom right on both, and enter the device ID of the other side.
+To get your two devices to talk to each other click "Add Remote Device" at the bottom right on both devices, and enter the device ID of the other side.
 You should also select the folder(s) that you want to share.
 The device name is optional and purely cosmetic.
-It can be changed later if required.
+You can change it later if desired.

 .. image:: gs2.png
 .. image:: gs3.png

-Once you click "Save" the new device will appear on right side of the GUI (although disconnected) and then connect to the new device after a minute or so.
+Once you click "Save" the new device will appear on the right side of the GUI (although disconnected) and then connect to the new device after a minute or so.
 Remember to repeat this step for the other device.